StX-CS-Club/XScheduleApp/README.txt

 ** Managing the app on the Google Play Store **
 The app can be managed on the Google Play Store by going to play.google.com/console Google appbundles must be manually uploaded and can be attached to a variety of points throughout the console.
-Seperate uploads are required for Alpha testing, beta testing, release, etc.
+Separate uploads are required for Alpha testing, beta testing, release, etc.
-Any changes made to the app (Vanity of appbundle) require Google developer verification.
+Appbundles are found under /build/app/outputs/bundle/release/app-release.aab Any changes made to the app (Vanity of appbundle) require Google developer verification.
 The process is slightly mroe efficient than Apple's, but somehow takes longer, so plan accordingly.